gw4e/gw4e.project/README.md

 For more information, see the documentation at http://gw4e.github.io

-You can also jump to the sample at (https://github.com/gw4e/gw4e.samples/blob/master/README.md)
+You can also jump to the samples page at (https://github.com/gw4e/gw4e.samples/blob/master/README.md)